Read our voting guide: in English | in Spanish | in Hmong

 Can I vote in person if I requested an absentee ballot?

 - Yes, unless you’ve already returned your ballot.
-However, if you already put your completed absentee ballot back in the mail or returned it to a dropbox or your clerk’s office, then you cannot vote in person because that would be voting twice.
+However, if you already put your completed absentee ballot back in the mail or returned it to your clerk’s office, then you cannot vote in person because that would be voting twice.

 I’m temporarily staying somewhere other than the address where I’m registered to vote and having my mail forwarded.
 Will my absentee ballot get forwarded with the rest of my mail?